miracle2k/dockerfiles/thumbor/README.md

     In the default configuration, this is the image cache.

 /etc/persistent-conf
-    A place to mount in custom confuration.
+    A place to mount in custom configuration.

 Environment variables